 Executive Summary

 Trilogue Table editor started as an internal feasibility study at the European Parliament and a part of Better Law-making initiative, with a common inter-institutional goal of improving the way the EU legislates.
-The initiative calls for a new agreement among the EU institutions to make cooperation smoother - with this in mind an initial joint study on Trilogue Table exchanges was commissioned by the European Parliament and the Council.
+The initiative calls for a new agreement among the EU institutions to make cooperation smoother.

+By an exchange of letters between the Secretaries-General of the General Secretariat of the Council and the European Parliament towards more interinstitutional cooperation, the Trilogue Table editor project gained substantial speed that materialised in an initial joint study on Trilogue Table exchanges commissioned by these two Institutions.
+EP and the GSC.

 The joint Trilogue Table content exchange study was carried out by the European Parliament and Council’s teams in summer 2016.
 It has confirmed validity of the structured editing approach and an early Trilogue Table editor design.

-During the analysis, conducted following the User Test methodology, it became apparent that there is an overwhelming user support to build a fit-for-purpose tool for the work on the Trilogue Tables which overcomes the major weaknesses of the current file-based exchanges of MS Word files where users are personally responsible for maintenance of every aspect of the table.
+During the analysis conducted, following the User Test methodology, it became apparent that there is an overwhelming user support to build a fit-for-purpose tool for the work on the Trilogue Tables, which overcomes the major weaknesses of the current file-based exchanges of MS Word files where, users are personally responsible for maintenance of every aspect of the table.

 Many newly designed features resonated well with users.
 Among them: